urtes/iban-validator/README.md

 The project is developed in Java, using Maven and Spring Boot (for web version).

+## Build

+From parent run `mvn clean install`, then from cli-app run `mvn clean compile assembly:single`.
+There are no additional steps for building web-app.

 ## Installation

 To run the command line application download cli-app-1.0-RELEASE.jar file from Releases.